 Loss from Extinguishment of Debt.
 Loss from extinguishment of debt was \$2.9 million, or 17% of revenue, during the twelve months ended December 31, 2004 due to the extinguishment of our March Notes as it relates to the exchange in August 2004.
-There was no such loss recorded during twelve months ended December 31, 2003.
+There was no such loss recorded during twelve months ended December 31, 2003

-Change in value of warrants, net.
-Change in value of warrants was a net gain of \$0.7 million, or 4% of revenue, during the twelve months ended December 31, 2004 from the change in valuation of warrant payable issued related to the senior convertible debt funded in March 2004, which was exchanged in August 2004 (see note 15).
+Change in Value of Warrants.
+Change in value of warrants was a net gain of \$0.7 million, or 4% of revenue, during the twelve months ended December 31, 2004 from the change in valuation of warrant payable issued related to the senior convertible notes issued in March 2004, which was exchanged in August 2004 (see Note 15 to the consolidated financial statements included in this prospectus).
 There were no such amounts recorded for the twelve months ended December 31, 2003.

-Change in value of conversion feature.
-Change in the value of our conversion feature liability from our senior convertible debt funded in March 2004 and exchanged in August 2004 resulted in a Change in value of conversion feature gain of \$2.1 million, or 12% of revenue, during the twelve months ended December 31, 2004, primarily due to fluctuations in our stock price (See Note 15).
+Change in Value of Conversion Feature.
+Change in the value of our conversion feature liability from our senior convertible notes issued in March 2004 and exchanged in August 2004 resulted in a change in value of conversion feature gain of \$2.1 million, or 12% of revenue, during the twelve months ended December 31, 2004, primarily due to fluctuations in our stock price.
 There were no such amounts recorded for the twelve months ended December 31, 2003.

 Other Income.
-Other income was \$0.3 million, or 2% of revenue, during the twelve months ended December 31, 2004 from certain stock transactions with John Kang, our Chairman, President, and Chief Executive Officer during 2002 (see Note 24).
+Other income was \$0.3 million, or 2% of revenue, during the twelve months ended December 31, 2004 from certain stock transactions with John Kang, our Chairman, President, and Chief Executive Officer during 2002 (see "CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS").
 There were no amounts recorded as other income for the twelve months ended December 31, 2003.